-- 2. Installing additional midtier instances (such as OAS 10.1.4) for the Oracle Retail applications, such as RMS, that are based on Oracle Forms technologies.
-These instances must be registered with the Infrastructure OAS installed in step 1. - 3.
-Installing additional application servers to deploy other Oracle Retail applications and performing application specific initialization and deployment activities.
+- 3. Additional midtier instances (such as Oracle Forms 11g) for Oracle Retail applications based on Oracle Forms technologies (such as RMS).
+These instances must be registered with the OAM installed in step 2. - 4.
+Additional application servers to deploy other Oracle Retail applications and performing application specific initialization and deployment activities must be registered with OAM installed in step 2.
+For additional information on SSO 11g installation, see the Oracle Access Manager and Single Sign-On Whitepaper (My Oracle Support Doc ID 1492047.1).